 Place Leftover Cooked Foods in the Refrigerator Quickly

-As stated in safe temperatures for foods, there is a golden rule for storing food: //keep hot foods hot and cold foods cold].
-Returning to that pot of leftover stew, if you keep it on the heat, at just below simmer, it will be safe to eat and you can leave it there and have another helping later, if you'd like.
+As stated in safe temperatures for foods, there is a golden rule for storing food: keep hot foods hot and cold foods cold.
+Returning to that pot of leftover stew, if you keep it on the heat, at just below a simmer, it will be safe to eat and you can leave it there and have another helping later if you’d like.

 But once you turn the heat off and allow the stew to start cooling down, it quickly enters the danger zone and will stay in this zone, becoming a paradise for foodborne pathogens, until it is chilled.

 This may need some further explanation.
 The hotter an item is compared to the environment it is in, the faster it will cool down.
 A very hot item, sitting at room temperature, will start cooling down very rapidly at first.
 Then, as it reaches closer to room temperature, this energy loss will slow down quite a lot, meaning that the item, while you are waiting for it to be “cool enough” will stay in the danger zone for more time than it stayed “hot.”
 By that time, the bad bugs are already there, and the refrigerator will not kill them.

 Placing it in the fridge will mean that it cools down more quickly and spends less time in the danger zone because the relative difference in temperatures is more extreme.

 Find out more about the danger zone by reading the article linked above.
 Meanwhile, just know that the people who say to let hot foods cool down to room temperature first, to keep from warming up the fridge, are wrong.
 Place all leftovers in the refrigerator as soon as possible.
 You want to cool them down through the danger zone and past it quickly.

 How Long Before Harmful Bacteria Starts to Grow?